contentstack/marketplace-brandfolder-app/README.md

-# Contentstack Marketplace DAM App Boilerplate
+# Contentstack Marketplace Brandfolder App

 This boilerplate provides a template to customize your own marketplace DAM app.